Show All Answers

 If you need to reschedule your court date and it is before your scheduled appearance, you need to contact the officer at 843-875-1650.
 You may have to leave a message.
 You may also request a continuance in open court, however, you will need a valid reason to do so.
 Valid reasons may include the need to get or consult an attorney or to request a jury trial.
 The presiding judge may continue the court date on your scheduled court date depending on the circumstances of the case.

 If you were given a court date and time, you will need to either: Appear and plea, or ask for a continuance/jury trial, or pay the ticket (if applicable) prior to court.
 If you do not appear, you are subject to having your driver's license suspended in the case of traffic charges, or having a warrant issued for your arrest in the case of criminal charges.

 Your case will be heard as scheduled unless you can provide written documentation as to why you could not make your court date as scheduled.
-This documentation will need to be provided before 4:30 p.m. on the date of your trial for judicial review.
+This documentation will need to be provided at least 24 hours prior to the date of your trial for judicial review.
 If you do not receive resolution on your court date, you will need to contact the court at 843-875-2010.